 In 2000 the first Devconf was organized where all the Debian-based developers meet to further discuss the system’s development.

-In July 2002, the project released version 3.0, code-named Woody, the first release to include cryptographic software, a free licensed KDE, and support of Different regional languages.
+In July 2002, the project released version 3.0, code-named Woody, the first release to include cryptographic software, a free licensed KDE, and support for Different regional languages.

 The first version of Ubuntu codenamed “4.10 Warty Warthog”, was released on October 20, 2004.
 It’s free software that’s why it became one of the most popular and successful operating systems with more than “40 million users” worldwide.